Vexelior/ClonePilot/README.md

 ## Features

-- clone a repository from GitHub with a single command.
+- Clone a repository from GitHub with a single command.
 - Specify a custom clone location.
 - Select a branch to clone.